-Certain new accounting standards and interpretations have been published that are not mandatory for the current reporting period and have not been early adopted by the Company.
-The Company is currently assessing the impact of these new and amended standards not yet adopted in the current or future reporting periods and on foreseeable future transactions.
+Certain amendments to accounting standards have been published that are not mandatory for 31 December 2023 reporting periods and have not been early adopted by the Company.
+The Company is in the process of assessing the impact of these standards.

-2.3 Significant accounting policies
+2.3 Material accounting policies